robertwenquan/nyu-course-assignment/big-data-analytics/cache-camelot-final/README.md

 ### Introduction

 Mini Camelot is a simplified version of a board game Camelot.
 It has white and black players on each side of the game canvass.
 Each player has to follow specific moving rules to move their own pieces.
 In order to maximize the game success rate, artificial intelligence algorism is used in evaluating the optimal moving strategy.
 However, the calculating time, a.k.a thinking time of the robot player, takes seconds with moderate evaluation level.
 In this project I am trying to eliminate the thinking time for this Mini Camelot game to an unnoticable level, by pre-calculating the gaming results on Amazon EMR (Elastic Map Reduce) service and store them on local MongoDB for fast cached result query.
 The design of the data format transformation, as well as how the map-reduce is implemented are elaborated.
+Also the running progress of the EMR job is recorded for reference.
 To evaluate the impact of this proposed idea, a benchmark is designed to compare the performance with and without the cache.
 Lastly the further opportunites of this idea is discussed.

+There are two objectives for this project.
+One is to eliminate the thinking time of the robot player as much as possible through the pre-calculated cache.
+This is transparently integrated into the original game UI hence there is no output except for the benchmark result.
+The other is to setup a web based UI for user to query a specific canvass map and get the next optimal game move strategy in a GIF animation.

+Here is the user interface of the Mini Camelot Game:

 ![Mini Camelot Game UI](images/game-ui.png)